EconometricInstitute/feb22012-programming-website/data/week6/8-packages-libraries-maven.md

 Sometimes libraries seem to be intuitive in their usage, but they may exhibit unexpected behavior, in particular if you do not inspect that documentation that describes the behavior of the classes in the library.

 ## Apache Commons Math
-The [https://commons.apache.org/proper/commons-math/](Apache Commons Math) library provides many classes to perform various mathematical tasks.
+The [Apache Commons Math](https://commons.apache.org/proper/commons-math/) library provides many classes to perform various mathematical tasks.
 While it is not in all cases the fastest or most accurate library available, it provides a versatile set of methods that are often decent and typically easy to use.
 An advantage is also that it is a pure Java library: all the code is written in Java, and runs on all devices that can run Java.
 There exist libraries that provide faster linear algebra computations, but those often rely on highly optimized non-Java code, which must be adapted for different devices and operating systems you may want to run the code on.

-The website of the Math Commons project contains a decent [https://commons.apache.org/proper/commons-math/userguide/index.html](User Guide).
+The website of the Math Commons project contains a decent [User Guide](https://commons.apache.org/proper/commons-math/userguide/index.html).
 The library contains a number of interesting packages, some of which we will discuss in the following sections.

 ### Linear Algebra
 Apache Math Commons contains a package for linear algebra, `org.apache.commons.math3.linear`.